habitat-sh/habitat/www/source/blog/2017-10-31-windows-service.html.md

 ## Configuring the Habitat service

-You may configure the Habitat service using its configuration file located at `$env:systemdrive\hab\svc\windows-service\HabService.exe.config`.
-Here you can configure settings for logging, arguments to be passed to `hab run`, and whether to include debug verbosity in the logs.
+You may configure the Habitat service using its configuration file located at `$env:systemdrive\hab\svc\windows-service\HabService.dll.config`.
+Here you can configure arguments to be passed to `hab run` and whether to include debug verbosity in the logs.

-The Habitat Windows service uses [log4net](https://logging.apache.org/log4net/) to control where logs are saved and how they are rotated.
-You likely do not want to change these settings but if you are familiar with `log4net` logging appenders, you can certainly change these settings.

-Other settings are located in the `appSettings` section of the configuration file.
-Here you can add or edit the following configuration keys:
+The settings located in the `appSettings` section of the configuration file may include:

 * `debug` - When any value other than `false`, this will cause the service logs to include very verbose debug logging.
 This is likely only helpful to a Habitat developer troubleshooting problems with the Habitat Supervisor.
 * `launcherArgs` - Arguments to forward on to `hab run`.
 You can see `hab run --help` for details but here you may pass peer information or override supervisor ports.
 * `launcherPath` - The absolute path of the `hab-launch.exe` to invoke which will start the supervisor.
 By default this will point to the latest version of the launcher installed.
 This is useful by Habitat developers for debugging the Habitat launcher.

+The Habitat Windows service uses [log4net](https://logging.apache.org/log4net/) to control where logs are saved and how they are rotated.
+You likely do not want to change these settings but if you are familiar with `log4net` logging appenders, you can certainly change these settings.
+All of the log4net configuration is located in `$env:systemdrive\hab\svc\windows-service\log4net.xml`.

 ## Considerations for setting the Habitat service identity